ctu-mrs/ctu-mrs.github.io/docs/simulation/coppelia/coppelia/howto.md

 ./start.sh
 ```

-When the CoppeliaSim window appears, click on the "play" button to start/resume the simulation.
+When the CoppeliaSim window appears, click on the "**play**" button to start/resume the simulation.
 Then, the MRS UAV System will start and RViz window will appear.
 ![](fig/coppelia_windows.png)